 (School of Law and Luskin School of Public Affairs)

 - A four-year program (120 weeks of residency credit).

-- Satisfactory completion of at least seventy-five (75) first year and elective Law School semester units and at least sixty-six (66) Social Welfare quarter units are required.
+- Satisfactory completion of at least seventy-five (75) first-year and elective Law School semester units and at least sixty-six (66) Social Welfare quarter units is required.